TACC/Lmod/docs/source/098_dependent_modules.rst

    $ module swap gcc intel

 causes gcc to be unloaded.
-When gcc is unloaded  it removes the path to  gcc dependent  modules which  means that  X will  be unloaded  and marked as inactive.
+When gcc is unloaded it removes the path in MODULEPATH to the gcc dependent modules which means that X will be unloaded and marked as inactive.
 The way that a module is unloaded is that the contents of the module is evaluated and most action requested are reversed.
 So load statements cause a module to unload and a depends_on() function is told to forgo() the modules.
 The isloaded() is not reversed.
 But as you can see since the gcc modulefile is not loaded the if statement then clause is not evaluated.
 This means that openblas will still be loaded.